gaphor/gaphor/docs/so.md

 ```

 Another more specialized service that also inherits from `gaphor.abc.Service`,
-is the UI Components service.
+is the UI Component service.
 Services that use this interface are used to
 define windows and user interface functionality.
 A UI component should
 implement the `gaphor.ui.abc.UIComponent` interface: